maizeatlas/saegus/src/docs/standard_magic.rst

 Creating the F :sub:`1`
 ~~~~~~~~~~~~~~~~~~~~~~~

-   The F :sub:`1` is graphical depiction of MAGIC
+   The F :sub:`1` is graphical depiction of the MAGIC mating scheme applied

-      My attempt at showing the pdf file embedded
+   to our choice of 8 founders.

       .. image:: reformed_graph.png